Edison International research snapshot

 $95 to $105 before dividends

-More likely if EIX compounds core EPS near 7%, wildfire claims stay within recoverable or already reserved ranges, the CPUC supports grid hardening recovery, debt markets stay open, and investors value the dividend and rate-base growth at a mid-teens earnings multiple.
+More likely if EIX compounds core EPS near 7%, the Eaton Fire bellwether trial and wildfire claims stay within recoverable or already reserved ranges, the CPUC supports grid hardening recovery, debt markets stay open, and investors value the dividend and rate-base growth at a mid-teens earnings multiple.

 Base case